bogdan-s/c4d-python/general/readme.md

 - Get Tag
 - Select by Same Layer
 - Query Parameter:
   - The easiest way to query the parameter is to either drag it into the `console` and hit `enter` or drag it directly to the `script manager`.
 Be it noted that you need to modify it to a proper object, if you query it using the script manager.
-You can see a better illustration in the [official documentation] (https://developers.maxon.net/docs/Cinema4DPythonSDK/html/manuals/introduction/python_console.html).
+You can see a better illustration in the [official documentatioin](https://developers.maxon.net/docs/Cinema4DPythonSDK/html/manuals/introduction/python_console.html)
 ```python
 # Dragging into the console
 Cube[c4d.PRIM_CUBE_LEN,c4d.VECTOR_X] # Result 200.0